 Liat Ben-Senior, MBA MSc

 Liat Ben-Senior holds an MBA and MSc in Human Genetics from the Sackler School of Medicine of Tel-Aviv University, Israel.
-She has over 15 years experience in Marketing and Digital Marketing in the field of Biotech and Life Sciences.
+She has over 20 years experience in Marketing and Digital Marketing in the field of Biotech and Life Sciences.
 Her scientific background includes immunology and molecular biology research, both in academia as well as industry.
 Her management background includes business development and commercialization of early stage medical devices, cellular, and small molecule therapies.
 For over a decade, Liat worked with CReATe Cord Blood Bank as Business Manager.
 At CReATe, Liat focused on educating expectant parents and health care professionals about the cord blood banking options available in the Canadian market.
-Starting in 2020, Liat is the Marketing Manager at Anova Fertility & Reproductive Health.
+In 2020, Liat became the Marketing Manager at Anova Fertility & Reproductive Health.
 Liat strongly believes in empowering expectant parents by offering them accurate information so they can make an informed decision.
+Beginning in 2022, Liat is the Director of Marketing for Nucleai, an Israeli company that can use spatial biology to predict the response of cancer patients to new immunotherapeutic drugs.

 Auxocell Laboratories Inc., Chief Executive Officer and co-Founder